vm6502q/qrack.github.io/docs/performance/index.rst

 100 timed trials of each method were run for each qubit count between 3 and 24 qubits.
 The average and quartile boundary values of each set of 100 were recorded and graphed.
 Grover's search to invert a black box subroutine, or "oracle," was similarly implemented for trials between 3 and 17 qubits.
 Grover's algorithm was iterated an optimal number of times, vs. qubit count, to maximize probability on a half cycle of the algorithm's period, being :math:`floor(π/{4*asin[sqrt(2^N)]})` iterations.

+The test machine has an 04WT2G Alienware motherboard with Alienware BIOS A15.
+Its CPU is an Intel(R) Core(TM) i7-4910MQ.
+Its GPU is an NVIDIA Corporation GM204M [GeForce GTX 970M].
+Its operating system is Ubuntu 16.04.4 LTS.
+It has 24GB of 1600MHz DDR3 RAM in 8GBx2 and 4GBx2 SODIMM configuration.

 Results
 *******